PoCInnovation/Workshops/software/25.Flutter/README.md

 If everything has worked and you launch the project, you might have the text `Step 1` in the middle of the application.

-:warning: In this code you have some const that you will have to remove because of non const constructor of widget you will use.
+⚠️ In this code you have some const that you will have to remove because of non const constructor of widget you will use.

 ## Step 2 - Lists